robOcity/ai-course/README.md

 1. Assess the performance of artificially intelligent systems (Evaluation) --> Weeks 1 and 6

-1. Examine the ethical implications of a artificially intelligent systems (Analysis) --> Discussion topics --> Weeks 1, 5 and 8
+1. Examine the ethical implications of a artificially intelligent systems (Analysis) --> Addressed in discussion questions during weeks 1, 5 and 8

 1. Apply search algorithms to solve problems (Application) --> Week 2